JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 We begin our transformation here by setting the volume column default summarization to 'Don't summarize' as PowerBI will automatically sum it up as its a numeric field.

-Let's look at selecting a supplier, supplier selection is an important part in the Buying option, and cost is an important factor to be considered, let me introduce the concepts of unit cost, extended cost and full cost and how they affect the supply chain decision-making process.
+Let's look at selecting a supplier, supplier selection is an important part of the Buying option, and cost is an important factor to be considered, let me introduce the concepts of unit cost, extended cost and full cost and how they affect the supply chain decision-making process.

 Unit cost refers to the cost of purchasing an additional unit and includes the manufacturer's raw material cost, production costs, and profit.